theOGognf/finagg/docs/installation.rst

     finagg install -ss economic -ts indices -z -r

-The installation will point you where to get free API keys for each API that requires one and write those API keys to a local ``.env`` file for storage.
+The installation will point you where to get free API keys for each API that requires one and will write those API keys to a local ``.env`` file for storage.
 ``finagg install`` is effectively an alias for installing the recommended datasets from each 3rd party API individually. ``finagg install`` is equivalent
 to: